Paralegal: Trends in use

 In the United States, the need for accredited qualifications and bar licensure limits the number of licensed attorneys.
 There are some tasks for which a bar license is unnecessary but some amount of legal training is helpful.
 To lower costs, businesses may choose to employ paralegals to undertake such tasks.
 Paralegal time is typically billed at only a fraction of what a lawyer charges, and thus to the paralegal has fallen those substantive and procedural tasks which are too complex for legal secretaries (whose time is not billed) but for which lawyers can no longer bill.
 This in turn makes lawyers more efficient by allowing them to concentrate solely on the substantive legal issues of the case, while paralegals have become the "case managers".

-The growing demand of paralegal professionals at a very rapid rate has resulted in schools and colleges catering to such education popping up everywhere.
+The growing demand of paralegal professionals at a rapid rate has resulted in schools and colleges catering to such education being established in many places.
 It has been found through a survey that currently 50,000 students are enrolled in paralegal education courses.
 The American Association for Paralegal Education (AAPE) itself has more than 450 members; 260 of them are ABA-approved.
 Seminars and events are being held by various institutes to help broaden the knowledge base of the paralegal service providers and the importance associated with it.
 Although the nation is experiencing a recession, the paralegal profession continues to grow.
 Law firms and legal departments are cutting costs and increasing access to legal services by hiring paralegals.

 The United Kingdom has gone one step further.
 Much legal work by lawyers for the poorer elements of society is legally aided, or paid for by the state.
 As overall costs have risen due to more people than ever engaging with the law, the government has reduced such legal aid.
 As a result, the work has become uneconomic for many and they have ceased doing it.
 Paralegal advisory firms are stepping in to fill the gap.

 The increased use of paralegals has slowed the rising cost of legal services and serves in some small measure (in combination with contingency fees and insurance) to keep the cost of legal services within the reach of the regular population.
 However, one commentator has warned that "our profession makes a serious error if it uses legal assistants only as economic tools."